 • Practical application of the knowledge and skills to real-world situations

-This certificate teaches the field knowledge but also builds on the substantive analytic training that all Harris students acquire in their core statistics and economics courses, while trying to focus on the practical applications.
+This specialization teaches the field knowledge but also builds on the substantive analytic training that all Harris students acquire in their core statistics and economics courses, while trying to focus on the practical applications.

 Application Process

-For certificate registration questions, please reach out to harrisregistration@uchicago.edu.
+For specialization registration questions, please reach out to harrisregistration@uchicago.edu.

-Planning for the Certificate
+Planning for the Specialization

-For information on which quarter(s) each course will be offered see the Harris Courses page and filter by certificate.
-For courses offered by other divisions the typical quarter the class will be offered will vary.
+For information on which quarter(s) each course will be offered see the Harris Courses page and filter by specialization.

-Certificate Requirements
+Specialization Requirements

 Required course